-A team of Japanese researchers have been working on using neuroimaging techniques to decode the dreams of people while they sleep.
+A team of Japanese researchers has been working on using neuroimaging techniques to decode the dreams of people while they sleep.
 The researchers were led by Yukiyasu Kamitani of the ATR Computational Neuroscience Laboratory in Kyoto, Japan and they used functional neuroimaging to scan the brains of patients.

 This technique allowed scientists to learn how to decode what you are dreaming about while you sleep.
 The researchers presented their findings at the Society for Neuroscience in New Orleans, Louisiana, last week.
 They scanned three patients as they slept and recorded their brain activity using electroencephalography.